clarkgrubb/home/README.rst

 Also, the Explorer may keep separate names for these files, so one may need to change the file names at both the command line and in the Explorer.

-What follows is some home subdirectories which I create or which get created for me.
+Standard home subdirectories:

 =================  =========  =================================================================================
 subdirectory       os         description
 =================  =========  =================================================================================
 AppData            win
 Application Data   win
-Articles           all        PDFs; link to ~/Dropbox/Articles Bin                all        put it first in PATH; a place to install executables without admin privilege
-<Company>          all        work for <Company>
 Desktop            all        files here appear as icons on the desktop Documents          all        some applications keep their files here; including ~/Documents/Eclipse
-                              and ~/Documents/Notebooks for iPython; editor files go in ~/Dropbox/Documents Downloads          all        browsers should be configured to download files here; it is generally Dropbox            host       Articles, Documents, Elements, Pictures Env                all        virtualenv, rbenv environments Etc                all        ~/Etc/UnicodeData.txt Favorites          win        browser bookmarks; probably not used by Firefox or Chrome Lang               all        subdirectories by programming language; if the code is put under version control it is in Src Library            mac        scripts run by Fastscripts must be in ~/Library/Scripts Links              win        used by the Explorer sidebar?
+                              and ~/Documents/Notebooks for iPython; editor files go in ~/Dropbox/Documents Downloads          all        browsers should be configured to download files here; it is generally Dropbox            host       Articles, Documents, Elements, Pictures Favorites          win        browser bookmarks; probably not used by Firefox or Chrome Library            mac        scripts run by Fastscripts must be in ~/Library/Scripts Links              win        used by the Explorer sidebar?
 Local Settings     win        hidden;
-Man                all        put it first in MANPATH; a place to install man pages w/o admin privilege Movies             all        keep this empty
+Movies             mac        keep this empty
 Music              all        iTunes and Amazon Cloud Player NetHood            win        hidden;
-Pictures           all        link to ~/Dropbox/Pictures; also Omnigraffle and image editor files;
+Pictures           all        delete and link to ~/Dropbox/Pictures; also Omnigraffle and image editor files;
                               PDFs created by R
 Public             all        If part of the home directory is made available on the local network,
                               make it this directory.
 E.g on Mac